GregmarC/JymTheAppV3/README.md

 Through the use of React Native for frontend and AWS alongside GraphQL for backend needs, I developed a mobile app that connects users to nearby fitness trainers, as well as to trainers that are open to virtual training sessions.

-Notable implemented features/packages include: React Native Google Places Autocomplete, React Native Google Maps, AWS Auth
+Notable implemented features/packages include: React Native Google Places Autocomplete, React Native Google Maps, AWS Authentication

 Screens: